You may have more questions about JECA. We understand and have put together a helpful list of frequently asked questions that you can view below.

 How are your standardized testing results?

-It is important to note that these test results do not measure what JECA is about.
+It is important to note that test results do not measure what JECA is about.
 JECA is not here first to impart knowledge.
-The end of what we expect is a student who lives a life of beautiful rhetoric/wisdom, and grammar/knowledge is a core step to that end.
 Standardized tests don’t measure Gospel readiness, humility, love of neighbor, or love of God, so in that respect, we remember to take these tests for what they are.

-Per the recommendation of the Association of Classical and Christian Schools, we administer the CTP IV by ERB.
+Per the recommendation of the Association of Classical and Christian Schools, we administer the CTP-5 by ERB.
 We do so willingly.

 The 2016 administration of this test found our students (1st-9th grades) scored above the 70th percentile nationally on 92% of our subtests.
 We scored above the 80th percentile nationally on the majority of our subtests.
 This number is similar to previous years.